 Requirements for Major

-Students planning to declare a major in English should first read the booklet Undergraduate Study in English, available online (www.engl.virginia.edu) and in the Undergraduate English Office (236 Bryan Hall).
-They should then make an appointment to see the Director of Undergraduate Studies in English or one of the two undergraduate advisors.
+Students planning to declare a major in English should first read the booklet English: A Handbook for Majors, available online (www.engl.virginia.edu) and in the Undergraduate English Office (236 Bryan Hall).
+They should then visit the Director of Undergraduate Studies during office hours.
+No appointment is required.

 - Two courses in literature pre-1800 (ENMD, ENRN, or ENEC).
 Only one of these may be a course in Shakespeare.